-Following the termination of Scheme C, a new share option scheme was adopted pursuant to a resolution passed on May 29, 2007 for recognition of the contribution to the development and growth of the Group by the eligible persons.
+Scheme D was adopted pursuant to a resolution passed on May 29, 2007 for recognition of the contribution to the development and growth of the Group by the eligible persons.
 This scheme will expire on May 28, 2017.
 Under Scheme D, the Board of Directors of the Company may grant share options to the following eligible persons (and their wholly owned companies) of the Company, its subsidiaries and any companies in which the Group holds any equity interest, to subscribe for shares in the Company:

 - (i) employees; or

-- (ii) Non-executive Directors (including Independent Non-executive Directors or officers); or
+- (ii) Non-executive Directors (including Independent Non-executive Directors or Officers); or

 - (iii) secondees; or

 - (iv) business partners, agents, consultants; or

 - (v) suppliers or customers; or

 - (vi) any person or entity that provides research, development or other technological support; or

 - (vii) shareholders.